A welcome message from Jack Price, Vice Principal.

 If you're using a Windows computer, you can find out which version of Windows you are using here: https://support.microsoft.com/...

-Note that if your computer is more than around eight years old, it may be running a version of Windows that is no longer updated or supported.
-You need to be using Windows 7 or newer to use the College apps.
+Note that if your computer is over eight years old, it may be running a version of Windows that is no longer updated or supported.
+You must use Windows 7 or newer to use the College apps.

 If you're using an Apple computer, you can find out which version of macOS you are using here: https://support.apple.com/en-g...

-Current versions of Microsoft apps will work with the current macOS (Big Sur) and the previous two versions.
-For full compatibility information, using Teams as an example, see here: https://docs.microsoft.com/en-...
+Current versions of Microsoft apps will work with the current macOS (Ventura) and the previous two versions.
+For complete compatibility information, using Teams as an example, see here: https://docs.microsoft.com/en-...

 Top Tips for a better online experience